 Course Registration 101

-As you begin building your course schedule, it is important to know there are required first-year courses common in all programs.
+- Mandatory first-year courses: As you begin building your course schedule, it is important to know that there are required first-year courses common in all BA, BSc, BCom, and BMus programs:

 - ENGL 214 and ENGL 215